VON SONPM COVID-19 Impact Audit

 VON and the American Academy of Pediatrics Section on Neonatal Perinatal Medicine (SONPM) created a tool to help newborn care teams understand the impact of COVID-19 in their own units and more broadly in the neonatal community.
 Our goal is to inform local and national decision-making for program evaluation and quality improvement.

 The audit is open to all hospitals caring for infants (regardless of VON membership).
 The audit will be conducted on a single day of your choice and you may choose to repeat the audit each month.

 Aggregate reporting will appear on this page.

-Thank you to the newborn care teams at 278 hospitals in 13 countries that participated in May, the second month of the audit!
+Thank you to the newborn care teams at 201 hospitals in 14 countries that participated in June, the third month of the audit!

 Join the discussion on our Community Forum and interactive webinars to explore more audit results and address other questions about the impact on newborn care.